LedererLab/FOS/README.md

 ### Dependencies

-You will need to have the following packages installed in order to use HDIM:
+You will need to have the following packages installed in order to use the base HDIM package:

 * [Eigen3](http://eigen.tuxfamily.org/index.php?title=Main_Page)

+To use GPU accelerated functions you will need a working OpenCL implementation and clBLAS:
 * [clBLAS](https://github.com/clMathLibraries/clBLAS)

 ## Authors